 Artists featured: Ciara Agnew, Derek Bell, Sandra Bell, Gerry Clarke, Patrick Conyngham, Siobhan Conyngham, Paula Eigenheer, Alva Gallagher, Frances Lambe, John O’Connor, Eilish O’Mahony, Patricia Murphy, Rosemary Warren, Irene Woods.

-Opened Wednesday 25th May at 7pm
+Preview reception: Wednesday 25th May at 7pm

 ‘Dundalk Photographic Society’s Annual Exhibition 2016′